-Attorney client relationship is essential for any legal process in the country, so you can tell us all the details you want of the accident for us to help you.
+An attorney-client relationship is essential for any legal process in the country, so you can tell us all the details you want of the accident for us to help you.

-After doing that, you can call the police to report the accident or directly go to the closest police station to tell them what happened.
+After that, you can call the police to report the accident or directly go to the closest police station to tell them what happened.
 Lawyers can use that report as evidence if there’s a trial in the future, so make sure to get the report number.

-If they don’t, then you need to get to a settlement either by negotiating or a trial.
+If they don’t, you need to get to a settlement by negotiating or a trial.
 Most people address this issue after getting an agreement since it takes less time and it’s less stressful for all parties involved in the case.

 However, negotiating may lead to getting less compensation than what you would get by winning a trial, so you should take that into account before trying it.
-People who don’t want to negotiate and prefer going to a trial are at risk of not winning if they don’t have enough evidence and lose the case.
+People who don’t want to negotiate and prefer going to a trial risk not winning if they don’t have enough evidence and lose the case.

 No one wants to get into a bicycle accident, but it’s always good to be ready in case you do.
 Therefore, we recommend you always wear a helmet when riding e-bikes and try to ride the slowest you can.
 Try to be mindful of your surroundings if you are walking close to anyone riding an e-bike since you never know how skilled they are at it.

 Regardless, Ehline Law is there for you when you need compensation for any accident, so contact us if you want a free consultation of your case!
 Call us today at (213) 596-9642 for superior service and client management.